If you liked Iceland, you’ll love New Zealand!

 In New Zealand, discover… why Peter Jackson chose New Zealand as the setting for The Lord of the Rings trilogy.
 The reason is simple: the country is picture-perfect.
 From epic mountain backdrops in the Southern Alps to brooding visions of Mordor filmed on the slopes of North Island’s Mount Ruapehu, New Zealand’s landscapes are pure fantasy.

-Our 20-night Journey through Middle-earth fly-drive showcases several classic filming locations used in The Lord of the Rings.
-A guided tour of Hobbiton is included, along with a 4WD Safari of the Scenes tour from Queenstown where you’ll travel to Middle Earth icons like the Road to Mordor and Ford of Bruinen.
+We can tailor make a self drive Journey through Middle-earth that showcases several classic filming locations used in The Lord of the Rings perhaps including a guided tour of Hobbiton and a 4WD Safari of the Scenes tour from Queenstown visiting iconic locations such as the Road to Mordor and Ford of Bruinen.